2023 Most Popular Online Bachelor's Degree Trade Schools in Virginia

 Learn more about these popular schools with online programs:

 Our 2023 rankings named Liberty University the most popular school in Virginia for trade school students working on their bachelor’s degree.
-Located in Lynchburg, Virginia, the large private not-for-profit school handed out 10,025 bachelor’s degree awards in 2021-2022.
+Located in Lynchburg, Virginia, the large private not-for-profit school awarded 10,025 diplomas to qualifed bachelor’s degree students in 2021-2022.

-You’ll be in good company if you decide to attend Old Dominion University.
-It ranked #2 on our 2023 Most Popular Online Bachelor’s Degree Trade Schools in Virginia list.
+The excellent bachelor’s degree programs at Old Dominion University helped the school earn the #2 place on this year’s ranking of the most popular trade school schools in Virginia.
 Old Dominion University is a large public school located in Norfolk, Virginia that handed out 3,756 bachelor’s degrees in 2021-2022.

 To give an idea of how popular online courses are at the school, 77% of undergraduates took at least one course online in 2020-2021.

-Radford University ranked #8 on this year’s Most Popular Online Bachelor’s Degree Trade Schools in Virginia list.
-Located in Radford, Virginia, the medium-sized public school handed out 1,626 bachelor’s degree awards in 2021-2022.
+Radford University came in at #8 in this year’s edition of the Most Popular Online Bachelor’s Degree Trade Schools in Virginia ranking.
+Radford, Virginia is the setting for this medium-sized institution of higher learning.
+The public school handed out bachelor’s degrees to 1,626 students in 2021-2022.

 University of Virginia - Main Campus landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree trade school programs.
-University of Virginia - Main Campus is a large public school located in Charlottesville, Virginia that handed out 5,483 bachelor’s degrees in 2021-2022.
+Located in Charlottesville, Virginia, the large public school awarded 5,483 diplomas to qualifed bachelor’s degree students in 2021-2022.

 Most Popular Online Trade School Bachelor's Degree Schools in the Southeast Region